 - Meals on Wheels for the seniors who live with their pets.

-- Hot-Line for homeless people that call us for information where they can contact transitional shelters where they are allowed to live temporarily with their pet(s).
+- Homeless people who call us for contact information on transitional shelters where they are allowed to live temporarily with their pet(s).

-- Hot-Line for homeless people to get : low cost spay and neuter and medical treatments for their dog(s) and cat(s).
+- Homeless people to get low cost spay and neuter and medical treatments for their dog(s) and cat(s).